thomastoumasu/fullstack/Fullstack/notes.md

 or server-side session https://fullstackopen.com/en/part4/token_authentication#problems-of-token-based-authentication

 5 frontend tests
 jsdom library simulates a web browser
 -check if text is displayed
--check if handlers are called when user clickes button
+-check if handlers are called when user clicks button
+-check that handlers pass the right information